-There’s snow in the forecast, you’ve waxed your skis, picked out a new pair of ski goggles and hauled your best ski jacket out of storage.
+There’s snow in the forecast, you’ve waxed your skis, picked out a new pair of ski goggles and hauled your ski jacket out of storage (see our guides to the best ski jackets for men and ski jackets for women if yours needs replacing).
 And that’s not the half of it.
 By nature, skiing involves a lot of gear – boots, poles, a helmet and lots of bulky clothes.
 Chances are, you live a car ride away from the nearest resort or mountain and that’s if you’re really lucky.
 So in order to take advantage of all that fresh snow, you need to figure out how to get your gear to the mountain, and that can be tricky, especially if you have a smaller car.
 Clearly, you don’t want to pay for rentals when you have your own gear, so check out these three good options for how to transport skis so you can make your best turns on the hill.

 1. Inside your car